takemetour/public-api/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-date | **String** | Date in ISO string (at 00:00) status | **String** | Avalability status on that day. `n/a` means not available to order / book. `available` means available to order / book with an instant confirmation.
+date | **String** | Date in ISO string (at 00:00) status | **String** | Availability status on that day. `n/a` means not available to order / book. `available` means available to order / book with an instant confirmation.

 This is an example of Date Picker that we use on our system.